darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/mask-manager.md

 The panel below these buttons displays a list of all masks and individual shapes defined for the current image.

-Groups of shapes forming a drawn mask are displayed with a headline in the form "grp <module_name>" to indicate the module in which they are used, with the constituent shapes listed below.
+Groups of shapes forming a drawn mask are displayed with a headline in the form "group <module_name>" to indicate the module in which they are used, with the constituent shapes listed below.
 The list of mask groups is followed by a list of all individual shapes that have been generated in the context of the current image (which also repeats the shapes that are part of a group).
 If a shape is in use by any drawn masks this is indicated by a symbol to the right of the shape name.

 # shapes